| UNIVERSE AND

 Em is falling towards zero (Em --> 0), Eg is rising towards Ek (Eg -->

 Ek) (5).
+The density

 of gravitational ether is increasing with the disintegration of matter